-More than 100 mutual funds' 7-day annualized return rate has dropped below 1%.
+More than 100 mutual funds' 7-day annualized yield fell below 1%.

 date

-Currently, the yield of money market funds continues to decline, with an increasing number of products' seven-day annualized yield falling below 1%.
-As of December 17th, the number has exceeded 100.
+Currently, the yield of money market funds continues to decline, with an increasing number of products having a seven-day annualized yield of less than 1%.
+As of December 17th, this number has exceeded 100.
 It is worth noting that some money market funds have experienced a "counter-trend surge" in yield in the short term.
-Industry insiders believe that the seven-day annualized yield of money market funds is a lagging indicator, and its significant fluctuations are mainly related to factors such as the realization of floating profit and large redemptions, and are not sustainable.
-Currently, although money market funds no longer offer high returns, their core value as liquidity management tools remains unchanged.
+Industry insiders say that the seven-day annualized yield of money market funds is a lagging indicator, and its significant fluctuations are mainly due to factors such as realizing concentrated floating profits and large redemptions, and are not sustainable.
+Currently, although money market funds no longer offer high returns, their core value as a liquidity management tool remains unchanged.